 A trip to Africa is an exceptional adventure and will give your children life-long memories.

 To make sure everything goes smoothly however, please ENSURE that you adhere to the regulations in place regarding travel for ALL children under the age of 18.

 Botswana continues to have strict rules when it comes to travel with children under 18.
 Parents have to carry unabridged birth certificates for the children, if single parents travel without the other parent then additional rules apply.
 Please contact us to find out more, we have handy lists that help preparing for this once-in-a-lifetime safari.

 Recommended itineraries for families

 At Safari Destinations, we’ve used our first-hand knowledge of Botswana’s camps to create family-friendly safaris which help families get the most from their time in the bush.
-Download our suggested itineraries from our Agent’s Corner or email us at firstname.lastname@example.org to ask about the best options for family travel.
+We are experts when it comes to family room layout, child restrictions, minimum ages etc. Contact us at firstname.lastname@example.org to ask about the best options for family travel.